HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Go to the top of the stairs and talk to the statue polisher, replace **Leena** with **Kid**
   * Go down one flight of stairs and to the right, then up the first path in the next area
   * Enter the mansion at the end of the path, and pick up the _Profiteer Purse_ under the stair case.
-  * Exit the mansion, enter the Smithy, and talk to the woman behind the counter.
+  * Exit the Mansion and enter the Smithy, talk to the woman behind the counter.
     * Disassemble the _Profiteer Purse_ and _Ivory Mail_.
-    * Build the Steel Swallow and Iron Dagger. **You need 1K gold to be able to craft both items**
+    * Build the _Steel Swallow_ and _Iron Dagger_. **You need 1K gold to be able to craft both items**
   * Triangle Menu
     * Serge (Equip) - Steel Swallow/Ivory Helmet
     * Kid (Equip) - Iron Dagger
   * Talk to **Pierre** in the south room of the Smithy
   * Go south into the yard, get the _Medal of Honor_ from the running child.
   * Give the metal to **Pierre** with Square menu, then talk to him again, replace **Poshul** with **Pierre**
-  * Exit Termina, Head to Viper Manor (Northeast of Termina)
+  * Leave Termina, Head to Viper Manor (Northeast of Termina)
   * **Charge** the [**Guards (70 84)**][8]
     * Serge - 2/2/3
     * Kid - 2/2/3